 There are examples from antiquity that picture people working on the feet or hands of other people (an example being that of the tomb of Ankamahor in Egypt).
 It is hard to say whether, as is often claimed, that this is an example of early reflexology, rather than massage therapy or some other healthcare practice of the time, but certainly the importance of caring for one’s hands and feet (and the importance of doing so for overall health), plus their use in the treatment of other areas of the body (such as foot soaks in order to address a head cold) has been recognised for a very long time.

 Reflexology is also based on elements of Traditional Chinese Medicine and Ayurvedic philosophies of the free flow of energy (Chi, Qi or Prana depending on the philosophy) around the body and the manipulation of key points around the body in order to clear any “blockages” and faciliate this.

-Such movement might also be likened to the activity of the neurological system and there is a growing body of research looking at the benefits of reflexology in health and wellbeing (I occasionally share links to such articles from my Facebook page or on Twitter).
+Such movement might also be likened to the activity of the neurological system and there is growing research looking at the potential benefits of reflexology and other complementary therapies for supporting health and wellbeing (I occasionally share links to such articles from my Facebook page or on Twitter).